Driving licence in Hong Kong: Format

+Current Hong Kong Driving Licence does not contain photo of the bearer.

 Levels of licence

 In Hong Kong, there are three levels of driving licences: learner's licence, provisional licence and full licence.

 Learner's licence

 A new driver can start to learn to drive only a private car (class 1), light goods vehicle (class 2), motorcycle (class 3) or motor tricycle (class 22), while most other classes are considered commercial vehicles and require a driver to have certain experience to learn them.

 A person can apply for a learner's licence even before passing the written test (with the exception of motorcycle and motor tricycle).

 A driver with a learner's licence may drive on any public road, except roads not permitted for learners, motorways and tunnels, under the following conditions: